 7. El Port de la Selva

-At an altitude of no less than 520 meters above the bay of Port de la Selva, it stands on the slopes of a steep coast monumental Benedictine monastery of Sant Pere de Rodes.
-Nobody knows how old the monastery is legend has it that the monastery was built in the early seventh century by monks who had fled Rome and had to bring some relics of Peter and other saints to safety by order of the then Pope.
+At an altitude of 520 meters above the bay of Port de la Selva, it stands on the slopes of a steep coast the monumental Benedictine monastery of Sant Pere de Rodes.
+Nobody knows how old the monastery is, but its legend says that the monastery was built in the early seventh century by monks who had fled Rome and had to bring some relics of Peter and other saints to safety by order of the then Pope.

 In the seventeenth century, the monastery was attacked and looted several times, after which the monks left and the once beautiful monastery slowly fell into disrepair.
-In 1930 the monastery was built the status of protected monument and is open to the public today.
+In 1930 the monastery had the status of protected monument and is open to the public today.

 Empuriabrava is also called thanks to the 25 kilometers of canals that run through the city called the Venice of Spain.
 Just like in Venice, you can travel from one side of the city to the other by boat!
 This is one of those attractions on the Costa Brava that exudes a real Mediterranean atmosphere.
-However, if you are in Empuriabrava then a visit to the Basilica of Santa Maria de Castelló d'Empúries also highly recommended.
-This gothic cathedral, built between 13e and 15e century AD is a 10 minute drive from Empuriabrava with its beautiful entrance decorated with 6 beautiful arches, an organ and museum a feast for the eyes
+However, if you are in Empuriabrava then a visit to the Basilica of Santa Maria de Castelló d'Empúries is also highly recommended.
+This gothic cathedral, built between 13th and 15th century AD is a 10 minute drive from Empuriabrava with its beautiful entrance decorated with 6 beautiful arches, an organ and museum a feast for the eyes.

 9. Figueres, Púbol and Portlligat

-In Púbol, east of Girona, is what Dalí bought Castle for his muse Gala, which also serves today as museums for the works of Dali.
+In Púbol, east of Girona, is where Dalí bought a Castle for his muse Gala, which also serves today as museums for the works of Dali.
 The closing of the triangle is Port Lligat, near the artist's beloved Cadaques.
 Here Dalí had his own villa where he lived until the death of Gala.
-The majority of this was built in this villa best known works of art You can also see how Dalí worked on some of his greatest paintings.
+The most part of his art was created in this villa You can also see how Dalí worked on some of his greatest paintings.

 The Gerona Cathedral built in the fourteenth century is an imposing structure that you can only enter by climbing the more than a hundred steps.
 These famous stairs have also been used in recordings of the popular television series Game of Thrones!
 The cathedral's magnificent barge is the second largest in the world, and the former cloister is also well worth a visit.
 Have a wonderful day in historic Girona!

 Just outside the resort of L'Escala are the Ruins Empúries.
-These ruins built in the 6e century BC, are from a Greek trading city.
+These ruins built in the 6th century BC, are from a Greek trading city.
 The Greeks lived here for about eight centuries until the Romans moved into this part of Spain in the 3rd century AD.
-In the 4e century AD, the Romans left the city and the city fell into disrepair over the years.
+In the 4th century AD, the Romans left the city and the city fell into disrepair over the years.

-Today, much of the ruins have been uncovered and form the Ruins Empúries an important tourist attraction on the Costa Brava.
-During a visit to the archaeological site you will come across ancient Roman villas, a forum, one amphitheater, temples and a square square with a colonnade.
+Today, much of the ruins have been uncovered and form the Ruins Empúries, an important tourist attraction on the Costa Brava.
+During a visit to the archaeological site you will come across ancient Roman villas, a forum, a amphitheater, temples and a square square with a colonnade.
 You can also visit the museum of the Ruins Empúries.

-In the beautiful area of L'estartit, with its beautiful location for the coast Medes Islands, do you think it 13e century Montgrí Castle.
+In the beautiful area of L'estartit, with its beautiful location on the coast, lay the Medes Islands, and you can also enjoy the 13th century Montgrí Castle.
 This beautiful castle with four round towers on the corners seems to have come from a fairytale book.
 Thanks to the location of the castle, on a 300-meter high hill, the castle is relatively difficult to reach and only on foot.
 The climb up quickly takes 45 minutes, but it is definitely worth it!

-If you are in Estartit then you may of course also visit the Medes Islands not missing!
-The Medes Islands are located about a kilometer off the coast of L'Estartit and are alone by boat reach.
+If you are in Estartit then you may of course also visit the Medes Islands !
+The Medes Islands are located about a kilometer off the coast of L'Estartit and are only reachable by boat .
 The seven islands that belong to the Medes Islands have an unprecedented sea flora and fauna and are therefore very popular with divers and snorkelers.

 13. Lloret de Mar

-For many, Lloret de Mar is one bubbling bath plates with young partying holidaymakers looking for sun, sea, beach, action and adventure.
+For many, Lloret de Mar is a nightlife paradises with young partying holidaymakers looking for sun, sea, beach, action and adventure.
 What many people don't know is that Lloret de Mar also has a rich history that dates back to the Iberian times.
-The main evidence for this is the 3 built on a hill Iberian Settlements dating from the 3e and 4e century BC which you can find in and around Lloret de Mar: Puig de Castellet, Turó Rodó and Montbarbat.
+The main evidence for this is the 3 built on a hill Iberian Settlements dating from the 3th and 4th century BC which you can find in and around Lloret de Mar: Puig de Castellet, Turó Rodó and Montbarbat.

 Another beautiful sight in Lloret de Mar are the 100 year old Botanical Santa Clotilde Gardens.
 The Santa Clotilde Gardens enjoy a spectacular cliff-top location with stunning views over the sea and the Costa Brava.
 This romantic botanical garden is considered one of the best Mediterranean gardens in all of Europe.
 In addition to the breathtaking view, you can enjoy fountains, marble sculptures and exotic trees and flowers here.

 Thanks to its rich history, Lloret de Mar still offers various historical sights and traditions from different appealing periods in our history.
 Do you want to know everything about the sights in Lloret de Mar?
-Then read on at: 23 most beautiful sights in Lloret de Mar!
+Then read on : the 23 most beautiful sights in Lloret de Mar!